What is Usability Testing? Types, Benefits, Examples and More

 Read more about GreenTube’s partnership with Applause.

-Watch this webinar to learn how Paysafe and other companies turn to Applause for functional and usability testing services.
+Watch this webinar to learn how Paysafe and other companies turn to Applause for functional and UX testing services.

 Every digital product should undergo usability testing to ensure it is a good fit for the intended audience.
 When customers are dissatisfied with a subpar product, they often will not give it a second chance — that’s revenue lost, potentially forever.
 Every product is capable of improvement, and usability or UX testing helps uncover those points of friction hidden from view.